-2. Pleading Drafting and Conveyance (Clinical Paper-II): B.A.LL.B (Hons.)-5 year Course, 9th Semester (Code No. 1784A) and LL.B (Hons.)-3 Year course, 5th Semester (Code No. 902A)
+2. Drafting Pleading and Conveyance (Clinical Paper-II): B.Com.
+LL.B (Hons.)-5 year Course, 9th Semester (Code No. 29LLB509C04)

 Attendance- 5 Marks

 Viva-Voce and Sessional Exercise Book Maintenance- 15 Marks

 The students are required to maintain a Sessional Exercise Book which will include 5 written exercises in Drafting of Pleading and 5 written exercises in Conveyancing.
 Each student will maintain this Sessional Exercise Book for the purpose and write down all the exercise in Pleading and Conveyancing during regular classes.
 It will be assessed, evaluated and viva-voce will be taken by three members committee constituted by Head and Dean/Director/Principal.
 Committee will comprise of Dean/Director/Principal, Teacher-in-Charge of subject and one other faculty member.